ietf-wg-aipref/wg-materials/interim-25-10/minutes.md

 Mirja: most care that their content isn't used in a specific context than used in a specific way.
 From the users POV, they don't care so much - but they want a way to say my data is excluded.
 You can ignore that data - but if too many people ignore the preferences, the preferences are not useful.
 So if you have too many exceptions, it is not reaching its goal

-Eren: Prefrences aren't totally absolute is useful when there is an use case that was not captured.
+Eren: Preferences aren't totally absolute is useful when there is an use case that was not captured.
 If there are well understood, it makes no sense that you can ignore them - there will be compliance and involuntary compliance will happen.
 Most online players voluntary honour no snippet request.
 Enforcement wont perfectly match, but we need to provide clarity - preference won't work if everyone ignores and if it's not clear what needs to be honoured, it wont be honored.

 Paul: We cannot capture some things into preferences, because they are fairly limited to a small group of the world.
 Some are really hard to meaningfully encode in the preferences themselves.

 Eren: I think that's a helpful motivating example, but we shouldn't attempt to match the legal contour or match legal rights, but user requested fetched isn't limited to a particular part of the broad and there is consensus it should be captured.
-We needto eliminate ambiguity.
+We need to eliminate ambiguity.

 Paul: In some cases, we might not be able.
 Even if we edit that into the scope of preferences and not in 3.0 where we have it right now, we cannot do it in all cases.